Reader's Dictionary

 Catholic Terms and Definitions

-The definitions are written in traditional Catholic usage and are meant to educate, steady, and clarify, especially when a chapter depends on a term that may not be familiar.
+The definitions are written in traditional Catholic usage and are meant to educate, steady, and clarify, especially when a chapter depends on a term that may not be familiar or may be misunderstood.

 PurposeTeach the reader as he reads